 * Euro zone manufacturing PMI weak, Cyprus worries linger

-NEW YORK, April 2 The dollar rallied from
+NEW YORK, April 2 The U.S. dollar rebounded from

-one-month lows against the yen on Tuesday, benefiting from a
+a one-month low against the yen on Tuesday, bolstered by a rally

 The BoJ is widely expected to ramp up its bond buying and